 Do lawyers have to pay or sign-up to have an Avvo Rating?

 Absolutely not.
-Avvo creates a profile for every licensed attorney we are able to locate, and calculates a rating for lawyers who appear to be working with clients.
+Avvo creates a profile for every licensed attorney we are able to locate, and calculates a rating for lawyers who claim their profile.
 Profiles are free to attorneys, and the Avvo Rating cannot be influenced by advertising or other forms of payment.

 Can lawyers lie to increase their Rating?

 Attorneys can lose their licenses for falsifying data, and we don’t believe they will take that risk on their Avvo profile.
 We also rely on our community of users to ensure data on Avvo is as accurate as possible.
 If you see information on an attorney profile that you know to be incorrect, please contact us and we will investigate the issue.
 If an attorney is found to have intentionally posted false information, it will impact their level of professional conduct and negatively impact their Avvo Rating.